 If you follow us on Instagram, then you probably know that we love eating around the world when we are at Epcot, especially during a festival.
-Flower and Garden has quickly become our favorite festival and part of that has to do with the fact that there is so much good food.
-We did a post on our favorite foods from last year’s festival, but with the addition of new foods and some of our old favorites no longer being available(life is tough guys), we wanted to share with you the things we loved from this year!
+Epcot’s Flower and Garden Festival has quickly become our favorite festival and part of that has to do with the fact that there is so much good food.
+So we decided to create a list of our favorite Flower and Garden foods!

 1.Macaron au Chocolat en Sucette from Fleur de Lys